roman-milk/roman-milk.github.io/twin-times.md

+===

- ****** Twin Times Ch.
-01 ****** bygeronimo_appleby© We knew we had our own little secret; well it was more like a big secret really!
+We knew we had our own little secret; well it was more like a big secret really!
 But little did we know that ours wasn't the only dark secret in the house.

  Do you want me to go on??

+===

- ****** Twin Times Ch.
-02 ****** bygeronimo_appleby© My sister and I continued our incestuous affair, taking every opportunity to enjoy our illicit coupling.
+My sister and I continued our incestuous affair, taking every opportunity to enjoy our illicit coupling.
 Belinda continued to visit my bed, rarely sleeping in her own.
 She would go to her room each evening and spend a few minutes under her own covers, just to give the impression that her bed had been used.

  We explored each other's bodies with fingers and tongues, rapidly adding to our repertoire of positions as we discovered new ways in which to bring each other pleasure.
 I adored the taste and texture of Belinda's pussy, and would quite happily tongue her syrupy centre for what seemed like hours at a time.
 In turn Belinda would lovingly suck and lick my dick, bringing me almost to boiling point before ceasing her oral attention.
 This would drive me almost insane with desire for her, and would inevitably lead to a hot, frenzied, forbidden fuck.